dspringuel-va/blog-posts/devops-handbook/README.md

 with the existing code.
-Furthermore, having multiple kinds of tests increases that confidence to many levels in the system, like the business logic works and is preserved, and that the integration between multiple services remains.
+Furthermore, having multiple kinds of tests increases that confidence to many levels in the system, like the business logic works and is preserved, and that the integration between multiple services remain.
 Furthermore, having automated tests reduce the amount of manual test to be done, which helps to reduce the deployment lead time.